hrshkshri/YourHR/README.md

 ## Overview

-[Project Name] is a web application that allows users to sign up and log in.
+YourHR is a web application that allows users to sign up and log in.
 Users can upload their resumes to their accounts and download them at any time.

 ## Features